lem6969/lem6969/README.md

 - 👋 Hi, I’m @lem6969
 - 👀 I’m interested in Frontend web development and Backend ddevelopment
-- 🌱 I’m currently learning Frontend web development and Backend ddevelopment
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me nickaldwin666@gmail.com